aran1ja/TreciaUzduotis/README.md

 ### 3 strategy
 #### The results are similar to the ones in 2 strategy.
 That could be because in both the 2 and 3 strategies, I used 'efficient' methods.
 I tried to use more effective methods in the 3rd strategy, but that probably caused the reason why it took a little bit more time for program to sort students.

+## Program Usage Guide
+#### To start with a program, you have to compile the program using the provided makefile file.
+In the terminal you have to write:
+#### make vektoriai
+#### make funkcijos
+#### make programa
+#### ./Vektoriai.exe
+#### Command "./Vektoriai.exe" will run the program.
+After that you will see the menu with 6 possible choices.
+You have to make a choice, depending on what you want.
+### Choice description:
+#### 1. You have to input students information data manually.
+You have to write students' names, surnames, how much homework grades they have and what grades did they get from homeworks and exams.
+Then program will ask what do you want to output: average grade, median or both.
+You will have to make a choice and the results will be outputed in the terminal.
+#### 2. You have to input students information data manually.
+Although, uou have to write only students' names and surnames.
+Program will generate homework and exam grades.
+Then program will ask what do you want to output: average grade, median or both.
+You will have to make a choice and the results will be outputed in the terminal.
+#### 3. In this case, program will generate the amount of students, their names, surnames and grades.
+You only have to choose what do you want to output: average grade, median or both.
+When you make a choice, the results are outputed in the terminal.
+#### 4. This choices can read the data from input files, calculate median and average and output results into a new file.
+It gives you a choice which file do you want to read from, gives 4 ways to sort students (by names, surnames, by average or by median) and then outputs the results.
+#### 5. In this case, program asks you if you want to generate new files.
+If you do, you generate new files with students data like names, surnames and grades.
+Then program uses 3 container types and 3 strategies to read the data from files.
+3 container types are needed to see which container impacts the speed of program more effectively.
+In the 1 strategy, data will by stored in 3 containers (studentai, vargsiukai and kietiakai).
+Then, the results will be sorted in increasing order and outputed in 2 different files "vargsiukai" and "kietiakai".
+Although, this strategy is not effective in term of memory usage.
+Then you can try 2 strategy, which identifies who is "vargsiukas" and stores them in a new container.
+Those students, that were not sorted, they are left in a "studentai" container.
+This is much more effective way.
+There will be only one new file with "vargsiukai" in them.
+You can also try 3 strategy, which has implemented "effective" methods, which should speed up program.
+#### 6. This choice ends the program.